spisakt/pTFCE/index.md

 ----------------------------------------
 ## News
+> Check out this [thread](https://github.com/spisakt/pTFCE/issues/2) on applying pTFCE on both side of your Z-score map.

-> v0.2.0 available for both the [R-package](https://github.com/spisakt/pTFCE/releases/tag/v0.2.0) and the [SPM Toolbox](https://github.com/spisakt/pTFCE_spm/releases/tag/v0.2.0).
+> v0.2.0 available for both the [R-package](https://github.com/spisakt/pTFCE/releases) and the [SPM Toolbox](https://github.com/spisakt/pTFCE_spm/releases).
 It features a speed performance patch: pTFCE is now almost twice as fast!

 > Since the start, 700 unique visitors, >1000 visits and a lot of e-mails.
 Thanks for all your interest!